Magillem/generator-jhipster-pages/README.md

 - **client only** generate a simple static page :
     - empty html page
     - simple js controller

-## Road Map

-Here is the list of types to do
 - **Load data from server** generate
     - empty html page
     - js controller